eserlxl/lightXDE/README.md

 bash install.sh
 ```

-- Installs: plasma-desktop, xorg, pam-kwallet, udisks2, polkit, gvfs, and more
+- Installs: plasma-desktop, xorg, udisks2, polkit, gvfs, and more
 - Copies dotfiles to your home
-- Patches PAM for KWallet auto-unlock
+- Configures PAM for KWallet auto-unlock (provided by plasma-workspace, which is installed as a dependency of plasma-desktop; no separate pam-kwallet5 package is required)
 - Configures Polkit for passwordless USB/power actions

 ## Optional Enhancements